Quippe AI

 Prompt · “What do I want to remember from today?”

-You · “I actually finished something.
-I want to notice that feeling more often.”
+You · “I finished something.
+I want to actually sit with that feeling for a second instead of immediately moving to the next thing.”

 Voice journaling vs. a plain notebook